ssrishtix/Finance_behavioral_bias_detection/README.md

 Behavioral finance studies how human psychology affects financial decisions.
 People are often unaware that their emotions, habits, or cognitive shortcuts (biases) influence decisions like investing, spending, or saving.

+This project aims to **identify those hidden biases** and increase self-awareness.

 ---